 Vera and Joe established strong relationships with the Board of Obras Sociales del Santo Hermano Pedro, corporate executives, US donors and the patients served which laid the foundation for cross-cultural understanding and mutual growth.
 They both continue to serve on the Faith In Practice Board of Directors.

 Faith In Practice public health initiatives include the development of the VIA/Cryo Cervical Cancer Screening Program designed to train Guatemalans to identify and treat pre-cancerous cervical cells.
 Faith In Practice has also developed and implemented a Preventative and Restorative Dental Program, a Hearing Program and a Pediatric Orthopedic Program.
-Combined with the surgical/medical/dental programs, 35 teams involving over 1,100 US and nearly 700 Guatemalan dedicated volunteers serve more than 22,300 patients annually.
+Combined with the surgical/medical/dental programs, 41 teams involving more than 1,200 US and nearly 750 Guatemalan dedicated volunteers serve more than 25,000 patients annually.

 The years have witnessed great changes in Faith In Practice, both in size and scope of outreach.
 The devotion to the cause of providing care to those in need has been unwavering.
 Two things never change: Faith In Practice's commitment to listen for God's calling in all things and the belief that through God people can make a difference.